 a.
 Minister responsible for Immovable Heritage

-b.
-Flemish commission for immovable heritage: external advisory board for issues concerning the implementation of the heritage legislation by the Flanders Heritage Agency.
-Also handles appeals.
+- Flemish commission for immovable heritage: for issues concerning the implementation of the heritage legislation by the Flanders Heritage Agency.
+Also handles appeals..

 c.
 Flanders Heritage Agency (ministry): prepares and carries out the Flemish heritage policy & legislation, divided in 4 departments:

-- Heritage policy: carries out thematic research (policy level), prepares legislation, responsible for follow-up of international affairs …
+- General management and staff.
+This unit includes a policy team, responsible for thematic research (policy level), preparation of legislation, follow-up of international affairs …

 - Research and listing: responsible for inventories, listing procedures, thematic research (heritage and conservation level) …